rkotaki2/alx-low_level_programming/0x00-hello_world/README.md

 The output file should be named the same as the C file, but with the extension .s instead of .c.
 Example: if the C file is main.c, the output file should be main.s

+3. Name: Write a script that compiles a Cfile and creates and executable named cisfun.3.
+Name: Write a script that compiles a Cfile and creates and executable named cisfun.3.
+Name: Write a script that compiles a Cfile and creates and executable named cisfun.3.
+Name: Write a script that compiles a Cfile and creates and executable named cisfun.